 Equity, Diversity and Inclusion (EDI) are at the heart of President Jacques Frémont’s strategic priorities.
 The most recent action in support of EDI was made on May 21, 2019, when the University of Ottawa proudly endorsed the new Dimensions charter that champions eight principles of EDI.
 Identifying and addressing systemic barriers in post-secondary education and research advancement are key components of the charter, and the University has reiterated its strong commitment to support EDI among researchers.

 In November 2016, the Ad Hoc Committee on Diversity and Inclusion was created.
 The Committee's goal, under the chairmanship of Caroline Andrew, a full professor in the Faculty of Social Sciences, was to gather as much information as possible to guide our University’s efforts in eliminating barriers to inclusion and to ensure that diversity becomes a criterion of excellence on our campus.

-The University has also carried out a study on equity, diversity and inclusion among faculty, in collaboration with the Association of Professors of the University of Ottawa (APUO).
-The report, presented by a joint APUO-UOttawa committee, provides various means to better illustrate the situation of our professors and researchers.
+The University has also carried out studies on equity, diversity and inclusion among faculty, in collaboration with the Association of Professors of the University of Ottawa (APUO).
+The reports, presented by a joint APUO-UOttawa committee, provides various means to better illustrate the situation of our professors and researchers.
 It pays particular attention to pay equity and the hiring process, especially for Canada Research Chairs.

 Appointment of a Special Advisor

 To mobilize our resources and maintain momentum in light of these two reports, Steffany Bennett, holder of the University Research Chair in Neurolipidomics and professor in the Faculty of Medicine, has been appointed as a Special Advisor, Diversity and Inclusion, for a two-year period.
 Her mandate will include analyzing the main elements identified in these reports and developing an action plan.
 She will also provide expert advice to the University community on issues of diversity and inclusion.
 Her full mandate is as follows: